DenisGorbachev/playbook-of-programming/README.md

 # Intro

-Playbook saves your time by providing **a decision-making system** for common questions:
+Playbook saves your time by providing **a decision-making system** for common cases:

 1. [How to write a program?](#write-a-program)
 1. [How to write a function?](#write-a-function)